 The Committee shall promptly examine the facts and issue its written decision as to whether the picket line is legitimate and bona fide under the Agreement.
-Should a Committee fail to reach such a decision, then either party may refer the matter to the Area Arbitrator for prompt interim decision.
+Should a Committee fail to reach such a decision, then either party may refer the matter to the industry Area Arbitrator, assigned on a random basis, for prompt interim decision.